garthz/pdpython/README.md

 Compiling
 ---------

-System requirements: make and cc.
+System requirements: make, a C compiler, a Pd installation, and Python 2.7.

 Makefiles are provided for supported targets.
 Each has a few variables at the top which may need to be customized for your particular system.
 In particular,